I first learned about raw meaty bones for dogs in 2014.

 Grind Your Dog’s Raw Meaty Bones If They Have Trouble Chewing Due To Age Or Poor Dental Health

-Dogs suffering from tooth decay or those that might have had the majority of their teeth pulled should not be offered raw meaty bones for obvious reasons.
+Dogs who suffer from tooth decay or those that might have had the majority of their teeth pulled should not be offered raw meaty bones for obvious reasons.

 They can’t chew them.